×

 ✔️ Multiple contractors available to perform emergency repairs.

-✔️ Those contractors would need the information and resources to complete the job within one day.
+✔️ Those contractors would need the information and resources to complete the job within one visit.

-✔️ They would also need a fast way to sign off work so they can quickly move to the next job.
+✔️ A fast way to QA and sign work off so they can quickly move to the next job.

 Setting up a system like this is difficult and expensive.
 For example, how can you ensure contractors won’t be busy with other customers?
 You could employ your own dedicated boiler engineers, but that would inevitably be expensive, especially during busy periods.